joshcastle/blog/2019/10/battleOfFallujahLight.md

 Around this time we found some logs to carry.
 We then stopped at a pond to do flutter kicks over the water.
 ![flutter kicks](FB_IMG_1576181940562.jpg)

 We also did the most frustrating thing I have done at an event, Dragon Boat races.
-This simple movement with the team tied interlaced between each other legs resulted in my team moving about 10 feet total in about 10 minutes!
+This simple movement with the team interlaced between each other legs resulted in my team moving about 10 feet total in about 10 minutes!
 It was hilarious to watch, I am sure of that!
 ![dragon boat](FB_IMG_1576181929033.jpg)

 The next PT was a VERY LARGE group PT of pushups.
 We formed a giant triangle and counted off.
-Each side of the triangle had a number 1, 2, 3, etc. Each Number would do pushups together and yell out the current number and then on the next tuple down and back as a group until we got to 520!
-We had a couple mess up early on but self corrected and got it done!
+Each side of the triangle had a number 1, 2, 3, etc. Each Number would do pushups together and yell out the current number and then on the next tuple, down and back as a group until we got to 520!
+We had a couple mess ups early on but self corrected and got it done!
 It was pretty impressive if I must say so myself.
 ![pushup](FB_IMG_1576181950386.jpg)

 We then made a stop to talk about the events of Fallujah and had the privilege of having someone who served during the battle along with a couple others who had close friends/family serve in it.
 This was very moving and really drove home the reason we do these events, to put out in honor of those men and women and keep the story alive.